Outlier Detection with Pyleoclim#

 Unsupervised learning learns patterns from unlabeled data.
 One example of unsupervised learning is clustering, which groups a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups (clusters).
 Outliers can then be identified depending on how far they fall from the cluster.
 They are several methods for clustering.
 In Pyleoclim, we make use of two algorithms:

 • k-means, which is centroid based.
 The principle is simple: find the \(k\) cluster centers and assign the objects to the nearest cluster center, such that the squared distances from the cluster are minimized.
 This algorithm requires the number of clusters to be known in advance.
 Alternatively, one can sweep over a number of clusters and use an optimization metric to decide on the number of clusters present in the dataset.
-Outliers are then indentified as data falling from a certain distance away from the centroid.
+Outliers are then indentified as data falling from a certain distance away from the centroid or its local density compared to the local densities of its neighbors (LOF).
+We’ll elaborate more on outlier detection later.

 • DBSCAN is an example of density-based clustering, in which clusters are defined as areas of higher density than the remainder of the data set.
 Data that sit in sparse areas are usually considered to be outliers.